Meraj-Kazi/crud-of-the-century/README.md

 # CRUD of the Century

-Biggest collection of easiest **crud** applications created using different programming languages & frameworks.
+Biggest collection of easiest **crud** applications created <br> using different programming languages & frameworks.
 Go to the guide: [CRUD: Install](#install)

 <hr>

-Learn different programming languages & frameworks through crud (create, read, update, delete) operatioins.
+Learn different programming languages & frameworks <br> through crud (create, read, update, delete) operatioins.

-**This is the ultimate output of my interest in learning various programming languages over the years.
-Hope this will be helpful for everyone**
+**This is the ultimate output of my interest in learning <br> various programming languages over the years. <br> Hope this will be helpful for everyone**

 <hr>

 </div>